-3D Nano entered into a license and purchase agreement with HP Inc. to acquire the rights to use if 3D Nano chooses, the right to exercise an option to acquire, ownership of certain patents, trade secrets and other intellectual property (the "Technology").
+3D Nano entered into a license and purchase agreement with HP Inc. ("HP") to acquire the rights to use if 3D Nano chooses, the right to exercise an option to acquire, ownership of certain patents, trade secrets and other intellectual property (the "Technology").
 As part of the purchase agreement, the Company agreed to license the Technology for two payments of \$100,000 each, with the first payment made in April 2016 and the second payment due by January 31, 2017.
-The payment obligation bears no interest and as of March 31, 2017 and December 31, 2016, the Company had an outstanding obligation in the amount of \$0 and \$100,000, respectively.
+Under the original agreement, the payment obligations bear no interest and as of June 30, 2017 and December 31, 2016, 3D Nano had an outstanding obligation in the amount of \$0 and \$100,000, respectively.
+On May 1, 2017, 3D Nano entered into an amendment with HP whereby the agreement was extended for two years.
+While 3D Nano does not have the obligation under the amendment to make additional payments, should 3D Nano desire to do so, payments in the amount of \$100,000 in each of 2018 and 2019 would be due to HP for the agreement to remain in effect.